-Total duration of exposure to study drug will be defined as last dosing date minus first dosing date plus 14, regardless of any temporary interruptions in study drug administration, and will be expressed in weeks using up to 1 decimal place (e.g., 4.5 weeks).
-If the last study drug dosing date is missing, the latest date among the study drug end date, clinical visit date, laboratory sample collection date, and vital signs assessment date that occurred during the on-treatment period will be used.
+Total duration of exposure to study drug will be defined as last dosing date minus first dosing date plus 14, regardless of any temporary interruptions in study drug administration, and will be expressed in weeks using up to 1 decimal place (eg, 4.5 weeks).
+If the last study drug dosing date is missing, the latest date among the study drug end date, clinical visit date, laboratory sample collection date, and vital signs assessment date that occurred during the on-treatment period will be used for subjects included in the final analyses.